 Rates are represented as 8-hour rates unless stated otherwise.

-The premium component takes into account market activity for the perpetual.
+The main component of the funding rate is the premium.
+The premium takes into account market activity for the perpetual.
 It is calculated at the start of every minute based on the current order book and off-chain index price according to the formula:

 - Premium = (Max(0, Impact Bid Price - Index Price) - Max(0, Index Price - Impact Ask Price)) / Index Price